Moorish Morocco Tour Itinerary

 Saturday 2 May

-This morning we will have another pattern drawing workshop, focusing on tazouaqt—the traditional painting on cedar wood—and the arabesque flourishes used in this style.
-Afterwards there is an Optional activity: A Moroccan cooking class overlooking the city, or you may choose to have dinner in the Medina.
+In the morning, we’ll have a workshop on tazouaqt—the traditional painted decoration on cedar wood—and the arabesque flourishes often used in this style.
+Optional activity: a Moroccan cooking class overlooking the city, or you may choose to have dinner in the medina.

 Day 10 – Chefchaouen